MichaIng/DietPi-Docs/docs/software/media.md

     This is disabled by default.

-    - A recording of the stream can be enabled by editing `/etc/darkice.cfg`, then un-commenting `localDumpFile = /mnt/dietpi_userdata/darkice_recording.ogg`
+    - A recording of the stream can be enabled by editing `/etc/darkice.cfg`, then uncommenting `localDumpFile = /mnt/dietpi_userdata/darkice_recording.ogg`
     - Restart services:
       `dietpi-services restart`
     - A recording will then be saved in the following location: